Early iPhone systems-on-chip: S5L8920

 The Samsung S5L8920 is a 32-bit system on a chip (SoC) manufactured by Samsung for Apple.
 The only iPhone to use it was the iPhone 3GS, before being replaced with the Apple A4 with the release of the iPhone 4.
-It introduced major graphical and CPU performance improvements, allowing smoother interface animation and faster app loading times.
 The chip is an updated version of the S5L8900 with more processing power.
 As a result, the iPhone 3GS was widely praised for its increased CPU and GPU performance.

 The S5L8920 contains an ARM Cortex-A8 main processor that is compatible with 32-bit Armv7, and backward compatible with ARMv6.
-It is manufactured in the 65nm CMOS process.
+It is manufactured in the 65 nm CMOS process.
 The standard Cortex-A8 clock rate is normally 833 MHz, but has been lowered by Apple to around 600 MHz.
 It doubles memory size to 256 MiB.
 Like its predecessor SoCs, the S5L8920 also has an integrated GPU, a PowerVR SGX535.
 The S5L8920 thus supports OpenGL 2.0, OpenGL ES 2.0, OpenGL ES 1.1 with the Extension Pack and OpenVG 1.0.1 & 1.1.
 A NOR flash is used to boot the processor.

 Similar competing architectures include Qualcomm's Snapdragon, Texas Instruments' OMAP 4, Nvidia's Tegra 2 and Samsung's Exynos.

 The last operating system that supported the S5L8920 chip was iOS 6.1.6, which was released on February 21, 2014.